 - Famous works by Botticelli, Michelangelo, Leonardo and Raphael

 If you are seeking to count these courses towards a major, minor or certificate, please meet with your advisor to discuss this program and what the courses will fulfill for you.
-Information about how the courses on this program count towards general education requirements for different schools and campuses can be found here.

 The University of Pittsburgh partners with the CAPA the Global Education Network for this program.
 For more than 45 years CAPA: The Global Education Network has worked with institutions of higher education to build programs that meet their goals for learning abroad.
 CAPA operates education centers in Global Cities and have developed distinct academic offerings, support frameworks, and oversight structures for students and visiting faculty.